 Pros:

-• Quick deployment: Transition to digital is swift with pre-built functionalities.
+• Quick deployment: Transition to an AI driven process is swift with pre-built functionalities.

 • Proven solutions: Benefit from a solution tested and refined across many other insurers.

 • Focus on core competencies: Maintain focus on managing claims and serving customers while leveraging external technical expertise.
-You also gain access to external support for troubleshooting or onboarding new colleagues.
+You also gain access to external support for troubleshooting and onboarding new colleagues.

-• Always up to date: As delivering competitive solutions is the insurtech company's core business, rest assured it will be maintained and updated with the latest technology.
+• Always up to date: As delivering competitive solutions is the insurtech company's core business, rest assured it will be maintained and updated with the latest AI technology, as the supplier is laser-focused on that particular area.

 Cons: